pawarharshit26/Rest-Auth-Apis/README.md

 ## This Project contains rest apis for authentication
-Uses django and djangorestframework as framework
+Uses django and django rest framework

 ## for running it locally, please follow the steps below
 (Please install docker for running via single command)